 In August 2013, approximately eighteen months after adopting the Rule 4.5 amendments, the CFTC finalized a related rulemaking to "harmonize" its requirements with those of the SEC.
-In contrast to the original proposal, the final rule acknowledges the robustness of the SEC regulatory regime for registered funds by largely instituting a regime of "substituted compliance" -that is, registered fund advisers subject to the CFTC's jurisdiction are largely exempted from its compliance rules on the basis that adherence to the SEC's rules generally "should provide market participants and the public with meaningful disclosure ... provide the [CFTC] with information necessary to its oversight ... and ensure that [registered fund advisers] maintain appropriate records regarding their operations."15
+In contrast to the original proposal, the final rule acknowledges the robustness of the SEC regulatory regime for registered funds by largely instituting a regime of "substituted compliance"-that is, registered fund advisers subject to the CFTC's jurisdiction are largely exempted from its compliance rules on the basis that adherence to the SEC's rules generally "should provide market participants and the public with meaningful disclosure ... provide the [CFTC] with information necessary to its oversight ... and ensure that [registered fund advisers] maintain appropriate records regarding their operations."
+Regrettably, however, the CFTC's harmonization rulemaking did not provide relief with respect to several key substantive areas in which registered fund CPOs remain subject to costly duplicative regulation.17 investments in derivatives; and requires periodic disclosure of a registered fund's portfolio holdings, including all open derivatives positions.
+See, e.g., Section 18 of the Investment Company Act; Disclosure and Compliance Matters for Investment Company Registrants That Invest in Commodity Interests, IM Guidance Update No. 2013-05 (Aug.
+2013), available at www.sec.gov/divisions/investment/guidance/im-guidance-2013-05.pdf; Rules 30b1-5 and 30e-1under the Investment Company Act; Item 27 of SEC Form N-1A (referencing Regulation S-X).

-ICI's Support for the Garrett Amendment